 - Closed Lost - Aw shucks.
 We'll get'em next time.

-Sales stages can be customized if you have your own specific sales process - but at this time we can only do this for paying customers.
+Sales stages can be customized if you have your own specific sales process.